 Georgia Tech does not tolerate retaliation against anyone who has made a report or complaint, provided information, assisted, participated, or refused to participate in any manner in the sexual misconduct process.
-Anyone who believes that they have been subjected to retaliation should immediately contact the Title IX Coordinator or a Deputy Title IX Coordinator.
+Anyone who believes that they have been subjected to retaliation should immediately contact the Title IX Coordinator.
 Any person found to have engaged in retaliation in violation of this policy may be subject to disciplinary action.
-For more information, see the Georgia Tech Non-Retaliation Policy at policylibrary.gatech.edu/employment/non-retaliation-policy and the University System of Georgia's Sexual Misconduct policy at usg.edu/policymanual/section6/C2655.
+For more information, see the Georgia Tech Non-Retaliation Policy at policylibrary.gatech.edu/employment/non-retaliation-policy and the University System of Georgia's Sexual Misconduct Policy at usg.edu/policymanual/section6/C2655.